Chaitanyassr/portfolio-main/content/en/about/index.md

 I even use concepts of MF and CF to prove how astrology is real.
 It's the scientific explanation that I created and that's how planets or any celestial body influence our behavior and universe to some extend.
 My Sun, Moon, and Rising sign are Sagittarius, Libra, and Leo respectively.
 I always attract attention as I have a Leo as my rising sign while my ENFP personality can be linked to me being a Sagittarius.
+Me being a leo ascendant could be link to me being hyaku-nigiri as well.
+Being leo ascendant is half part of my personility.
+My Lagna lord is the sun which also contains Rahu(the north node of the moon).
+Rahu and Sun(Leo) which are the 2 strongest planets explains my Hyaku-nigiri behaviour.
+I have the perfect combination of Yin and Yang energy which also explains my infinite desires to conquer everything as Rahu a shadow planet intensify the house and the house lord power in which it sits.
+I truly love each and every part of my personality and all the planets.
+My moon nakshatra is Swati(pada-3) meanwhile my rising and Rahu nakshatra is Purva Phalguni(pada 4 & 3 respectively).
+My Sun was in Anuradha nakshatra(pada -3) when I was born.
+My Atmakarka planet is venus while my Amatyakarka is Jupiter.
+Rahu in Leo makes be an excellent leader.
+The following article explains things of how it is like when [Rahu is in Leo](http://sacred-astrology.blogspot.com/2007/03/details-of-rahu-in-leo-simh-and-ketu-in.html).
+It is very fascinating to see how each and every thing is connected with each other like a nexus.